lamberski/premiefier/README.md

 Premiefier helps you to keep up to date with movie premieres.
 It will notify you about the upcoming premiere via email three days before.
 (Notification module is not yet fully implemented.)

-## Directories Structure
+## Directories

-* `/application`—Back-end of the application powered by [Silex](https://github.com/silexphp/Silex) framework.
+* _/application_—Back-end of the application powered by [Silex](https://github.com/silexphp/Silex) framework.
 [Eloquent](https://laravel.com/docs/eloquent) is used as ORM of choice, 'cause it's lighter and simpler to set up than Doctrine.
-* `/gulpfile.js`—Gulp workflow extracted from [Frontkit](https://github.com/lamberski/frontkit) (Scaffolding & Gulp workflow for web projects.)
+* _/gulpfile.js_—Gulp workflow extracted from [Frontkit](https://github.com/lamberski/frontkit) (Scaffolding & Gulp workflow for web projects.)
-* `/source`—Front-end source files.
+* _/source_—Front-end source files.
 Check out [Frontkit documentation](https://github.com/lamberski/frontkit/blob/master/README.md) to learn more about structure and files.
-* `/public`—Public folder where all requests go.
+* _/public_—Public folder where all requests go.
 Also all static assets are put there during compilation.

 ## Front-End